conduktor/conduktor-reference-architecture/local-stack/README.md

 ## Create DNS entries

-Add the following lines to your `/etc/hosts` file in order to resolve hostnames:
+Add  following lines to your `/etc/hosts` file in order to resolve hostnames:

 ```properties
 127.0.0.1 console.conduktor.localhost